kevquirk/simple.css-site/demo.md

 layout: default
 ---

-This page is a demonstration of all the elements that can be formatted using Simple.css.
-Each element includes a code block on how to include it in your site's design.
+This page is a demonstration of the elements that can be formatted using Simple.css.
+Each section includes a code block on how to include it in your site's design.

+This may be a little basic for some people, but I wanted to barrier for entry to be as low as possible for this project.

 ## Basic Typography

-All the typography of Simple.css uses `rem` for sizing fonts.
+All the typography of Simple.css uses `rem` for sizing.
 This means that accessibility is maintained for those who change their browser font size.
 The `body` element has a size of `1.15rem`  which makes all the standard font sizes slightly larger.
 This equates to `18.4px` for paragraph text, instead of the standard `16px`.

 The `h2` and `h3` elements also have an increased top margin of `3rem` in order to break blocks of text up better.